Frangidha/History-project/README.md

 Testing was performed to ensure all navigation links on the respective pages, navigated to the correct pages as per design.
 This was done by clicking on the navigation links on each page.

 Navigation Link	Page to Load
 Home	    index.html
-Aventures	adventures.html
+Politcal Career	    politcal.html
-Gallery	gallery.html
+Legendary battles	battles.html

 Links on all pages navigated to the correct pages as exptected.

 Footer Social Media Icons / Links